-With this control, you can set the colour field phase of the output video with respect to the Genlock reference input when operating in PAL-B/625 video mode.
+With this control, you can set the color field phase of the output video with respect to the Genlock reference input when operating in PAL-B/625 video mode.

 The correct value for this register will depend on the reference to output video phase.
-If the output video is later than the reference video, but less than one field, then setting this control to "0" will make the output video have the same colour field relationship to the genlock.
+If the output video is later than the reference video, but less than one field, then setting this control to "0" will make the output video have the same color field relationship to the genlock.

-7.5.16.
-Monitoring the Audio Buffer Tracking (-A4 and -AES only)
+7.5.15.
+Monitoring the audio buffer tracking (-A4)